cilium/cilium/Documentation/network/kubernetes/ipam-multi-pool.rst

        $ cilium connectivity test
        [...]
        ✅ All 42 tests (295 actions) successful, 13 tests skipped, 0 scenarios skipped.

+  **Note:** The connectivity test requires a cluster with at least 2 worker nodes to complete successfully.

 #.
 Verify that the connectivity test pods were assigned IPv4 addresses from the 10.20.0.0/16 CIDR
    defined in the ``mars`` pool: